PGBSNH20/ludo-v2-group-2/Documentation/README.md

 I made a seperate file to explain more about it, because it is alot of different components that took to make this [Play!
 Page](https://github.com/PGBSNH20/ludo-v2-group-2/blob/main/Documentation/Razor%20Pages:%20Play!.md)

+## Game over!
+Once a game has been completed, so we get all of the winners for that Board it will automatically take the user to the Game Over! page and display the winners.

 ## [LudoTests](https://github.com/PGBSNH20/ludo-v2-group-2/blob/main/Documentation/LudoTests.md)
 Here will be our explanation of the testing we did, they are all Xunit tests.